dylan-lang/opendylan/documentation/library-reference/source/lid.rst

 Specifies the name of a LID file to process and includes the settings contained in that file into the current LID file.

-This is commonly used to share definitions and settings between platform or OS specific LID files.
+This is commonly used to share definitions and settings between platform- or OS-specific LID files.

 .. _lid-jam-includes: